djch-30/TakeHomeGitCommits/README.md

     - In the 'File' tab, select 'Open Folder ...' and find the folder where I clone the previous repository
     - In that 'Folder', Open the 'api' folder in one VSCode windows, in another windows open 'client' folder.
     - In the 'View' tab in same windows of VSCode, Open the 'Terminal'
+    -   In the 'client' folder Terminal enter the following:
+    -     npm install
     -   Now, in each VSCode terminal enter the following:
     -     npm start